UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 With so many collections and so many formats dispersed throughout the stacks it is ESSENTIAL that we carefully track the exact location of all collection materials in the Location Database!

-> NOTE: This location database is ONLY for items that are circulating, which is why you won't see things in the location database like audiotapes, floppy discs, or videotapes!
-Those materials have their own spreadsheet, which lives in G:\wilson\TS\non circulating locations\non_circulating_locations.xlsx
+> NOTE: For right now, you can use ArchivesSpace to look for locations for circulating materials ONLY, which is why you won't see things in the location database like audiotapes, floppy discs, or videotapes!
+Those materials have their own spreadsheet, which lives in G:\wilson\TS\non circulating locations\non_circulating_locations.xlsx.

-## Where do I find the Location Database?
+## How do I access ArchivesSpace?

+To access ArchivesSpace, go to https://aspace.lib.unc.edu:4433/ and sign in using your Onyen and password or the reading room account.

 <!-- It works best if you open Access first, and from Access open the Location Database.